-On top of that, this was the point when Japan’s youth fully embraced its psychedelic side and experimented with all sorts of drugs, music, and ways of rebelling.
+On top of that, this was the point when Japan’s youth fully embraced its psychedelic side and experimented with all sorts of drugs while getting advice from an article to get away with it in school, music, and ways of rebelling.

 When director and writer Yoshimitsu Banno visited the city of Yokkaichi, he saw the landscape covered in black smog and the ocean filled with foam from dumped trash and detergent.
 After that, he started formulating the idea of an alien monster that fed off all of our pollution and how it would grow unstoppable because of our arrogance towards waste.